 This all sounds good but nary a mention of life settlements, even though life settlements are making a significant contribution in many other countries.
-Canada is not "at the forefront" in life settlements, we are bringing up the rear.
+Canada is not "at the forefront" in life settlements we are bringing up the rear.

-In an open letter to Mr. Guloien, dated January 28, 2015, Leonard Goodman posed several questions pertaining to life settlements as related to the speech by Mr. Guloien.
+In an open letter to Mr. Guloien, dated January 28, 2015,42 Leonard Goodman, posed several questions pertaining to life settlements as related to the speech by Mr. Guloien.
 There has been no response, yet.

-If any of the life insurers' talk was more than platitudes then they would be stepping up and supporting a well-regulated life settlement industry.
-Instead, they are spinning their good works as "deeply involved," "committed," and "contributing," while ignoring life settlements as a viable and practical alternative.
-And behind the scenes, they are opposing them.
-As mentioned, they are hard at work pushing a bill in Saskatchewan; confusing the marketplace by co-mingling life settlements with viaticals and stranger originated life insurance (STOLI); and sending out statements like RBC Insurance did in their "RBC News" dated January 2015.
+Canadian seniors deserve more than platitudes.
+The insurance companies and their associations, instead of spinning their good works as "deeply involved," "committed," and "contributing," should be stepping up and supporting a well-regulated life settlement industry rather than working behind the scenes to oppose them.
+As mentioned, they are pushing a new bill in Saskatchewan and continue to create confusion in the marketplace by co-mingling life settlements with viaticals and stranger originated life insurance (STOLI); and sending out statements like RBC Insurance did.